unionai/unionai-docs/source/development-cycle/creating-a-project-on-union.md

-# Moving onward
+# Creating a project on Union

-In this section, we will explore the some the features Union that you are likely to need as you move on from your first project and the best practices that you should follow
+In this section, we will explore some of the features Union that you are likely to need as you move on from your first project and the best practices that you should follow

-# Creating a Union project
+## Creating a Union project

 Projects in Union are used to organize and manage your workflows.